 Occasionally we receive a grant for a specific purpose, and we then seek schools that qualify.
-You can also apply to be a recipient of the Judy Sleeth Scholarship Fund (contact us for more details).
+You can also apply to be a recipient of the Judy Sleeth Scholarship Fund.
 Many schools also write grants to help fund the program.

 Call us at 650-566-8339 or 1-888-566-1982, or email us.